hrs/recipes/recipes/spicy-stir-fried-chickpeas.md

 Drain marinated chickpeas and tofu.

 Heat a tablespoon of vegetable oil in a frying pan.
-Add red pepper flakes and peppercorns and toast until fragrant.

-Add tofu, chickpeas, carrot, and red cabbage.
+Add tofu, chickpeas, carrot, red cabbage, red pepper flakes, and ground peppercorns.
 Cook for a minute or two.

 Add ginger, garlic, and scallions.
 Cook for a few more minutes.